ramvenkat98/c-deep-net/README.md

 # c-deep-net
 A deep learning library implemented from scratch in ~ANSI~ C99 C, including a tensor manipulation library, a library for automatic differentiation, and a library for composing neural nets on top of those.
 ## Testing Workflow
-Compile tests with: `gcc -Wall -pedantic tensor.c tensor_test.c -o tensor_test.out` Check for memory leaks with: `leaks -atExit -- ./tensor_test.out` Also use the '-Wconversion' flag to catch bad implicit conversions (necessary especially since adding support for negative strides, which makes it a signed type).
+1. Tensor library: Compile tests with: `gcc -Wall -Wconversion -pedantic -std=c99 layer.c tensor.c tensor_test.c -o tensor_test.out`.
+Check for memory leaks with: `leaks -atExit -- ./tensor_test.out`.
+(We just use the '-Wconversion' flag to catch bad implicit conversions - necessary especially since adding support for negative strides, which makes it a signed type unlike the others).
+2. NN Library: Similarly, compile tests with `gcc -Wall -Wconversion -pedantic -std=c99 layer.c tensor.c layer_test.c -o layer_test.out` and check for memory leaks with `leaks -atExit -- ./layer_test.out`.
+3. Convolution Layer Pytorch Comparison Test: For the convolution layer, it is necessary to try a variety of large and small inputs to cover different cases, and it can get tedious to verify larger test cases by hand.
+So instead, we write a small script to enable us to compare outputs with equivalent commands in Pytorch.
+The way to do this is as follows.
+First, compile the test (after making any changes if necessary) with `gcc -Wall -pedantic -std=c99 layer.c tensor.c conv_layer_pytorch_comparison_test.c -o conv_layer_pytorch_comparison_test.out`.
+Then run the test and store the output in a file as follows: `./conv_layer_pytorch_comparison_test.out > conv_layer_pytorch_comparison_test_output.txt`.
+Then run the Python script to compare the output of the test with the equivalent Pytorch commands (e.g. using `python3 conv_layer_pytorch_comparison_test.py`).
 ## Progress
 1. Basic tensor library
    - Basic operations: Creation, views, indexing, freeing